American Airlines to boost U.S. flights in July as economy reopens

-WASHINGTON, June 4 (Reuters) - American Airlines Group Inc said Thursday it will boost its U.S. flight schedule next month over dramatic reductions since the coronavirus pandemic, planning to fly more than 55% of its July 2019 domestic capacity.
+WASHINGTON (Reuters) - American Airlines Group Inc (AAL.O) said Thursday it will boost its U.S. flight schedule next month over dramatic reductions since the coronavirus pandemic, planning to fly more than 55% of its July 2019 domestic capacity.

 The largest U.S. airline will also boost its international flights schedule next month, flying nearly 20% of its July 2019 schedule.